GLOBAL MARKETS-Stocks hit by Ukraine war threat, gold, oil jump

 Concern about China’s economy also weighed on markets after a purchasing managers’ index showed China’s vast factory sector contracted again in February.

-Spot gold hit a four-month intraday high of $1,350 an ounce and the dollar hit a near one-month low against the yen and approached Friday’s two-year low against the Swiss franc before pulling off their respective highs/lows.
+Spot gold hit a four-month intraday high of $1,350 an ounce, while the dollar dollar dropped to as low as 101.22 against the yen, its weakest in almost a month and slipped back against the Swiss franc to near Friday’s two-year low of 0.8782 franc.

 “It’s a reaction to the escalation in tension in Ukraine over the weekend ... the traditional risk proxies are getting hit, and the safe havens are getting bid,” said ANZ currency strategist Sam Tuck in Auckland.